waychin-weiqin/ITSA/README.md

-# ITSA: An Information-Theoretic Approach to Automatic Shortcut Avoidance and Domain Generalization in Stereo Matching Networks
+# ITSA (CVPR 2022)

 This is the official code of the work ITSA: An Information-Theoretic Approach to Automatic Shortcut Avoidance and Domain Generalization in Stereo Matching Networks.
+[Arxiv](https://arxiv.org/abs/2201.02263)

 # How to use:
 ## Environment setup